ArmandoPires103/PokeCards/README.md

 ## Getting Started <a href="https://pokemondb.net/pokedex/bulbasaur"><img src="https://img.pokemondb.net/sprites/black-white/anim/normal/bulbasaur.gif" alt="Bulbasaur"></a>

+To dive into the world of efficient inventory management, follow these simple steps to set up your development environment and unleash the power of this application.

 1. Clone the repo to your local machine.
 2. Install by using `npm install`.
 3. Start the application with `npm start`.